 Types of Slopes Effecting Gate Operation and Placement

 There are two specific types of slopes that need defined.
-Each one effects how a gate will hang and operate differently.
+Each one effects how a fence gate will hang and operate.
 For the sake of explaining the two types, let’s assume we are looking at the gate from the outside of the fence and that the gate is in the closed position.

 The first type of slope will run parallel to the fence and gate when in the closed position.
 This means that when looking at where the gate and fence will go, the slope runs left and right.